Peter Kavanagh (footballer): Celtic

 In April 1929 Kavanagh signed for Celtic and made his Scottish League debut in 2–1 win over Hearts on 10 August 1929.
 He then scored his first goal for the club two weeks later against Aberdeen.
-Despite an initial bright start at Celtic, Kavanagh subsequently lost his first team place and was released by the club in May 1932.
+Despite an initial bright start at Celtic, following a serious knee injury Kavanagh subsequently lost his first team place and was released by the club in May 1932.

-Irish international
+International career

 When Kavanagh played international football between 1929 and 1930, there were in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland – based IFA and the Irish Free State – based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era, including Kavanagh played for both teams.

 IFA XI

 On 19 October 1929 at Windsor Park, Kavanagh made his one and only appearance for the IFA XI in a 3–0 defeat to England.
 His teammates on the day included Elisha Scott and Joe Bambrick.
 In 1931 he turned down the offer of a second cap from IFA to play for the FAI XI against Spain.